astronomer/docs/learn/what-is-an-operator.md

 ---
-title: "Airflow operators"
+title: "Apache Airflow® operators"
 sidebar_label: "Operators"
 id: what-is-an-operator
 description: "Learn the basics of operators, which are the building blocks of Airflow DAGs.
-See an example of how to implement several common operators available in Apache Airflow."
+See an example of how to implement several common operators available in Apache Airflow®."
 ---

 import Tabs from '@theme/Tabs';